uccser/cs-field-guide/csfieldguide/chapters/content/en/coding-encryption/sections/substitution-ciphers.md

 {panel end}

-## Getting Started with Caesar cipher
+## Getting started with Caesar cipher

 In this section, we will be looking at a simple substitution cipher called Caesar cipher.
 Caesar cipher is over 2000 years old, invented by a guy called Julius Caesar.